scrapoxy/scrapoxy/packages/website/deployment/simple-cluster.md

 # Cluster with file storage Deployment

-This deployment consists of 3 instances:
+This deployment consists of 4 instances:
 - 1 Commander instance with file storage;
-- 1 Master instance;
+- 2 Master instances;
 - 1 Refresh instance.

 For additional details, refer to the [Architecture](/architecture/overview) section.